 Student Privacy and Safety: Students should be aware of Phishing attempts made against their email accounts on the Internet.
 Phishing is the fraudulent practice of sending emails pretending to be a reputable source in order to have students reveal personal or financial information.
 To help spot phishing attempts students should be skeptical of unsolicited emails or emails pertaining to sensitive information.
-Students should check the sender's email address for any errors and be aware that only Boys' Latin employees and students have emails ending in @boyslatin.org and @boyslatin.org and @boyslatin.org and gboyslatin.org and <a hr
+Students should check the sender's email address for any errors and be aware that only Boys' Latin employees and students have emails ending in @boyslatin.org and @boyslatin.net.
+If a student is suspicious of a phishing attempt, since it appears to come from a reputable source, then they should contact that individual through means outside of the Internet (text, phone call, or in-person) in order to confirm validity of said email.
+If further assistance is required, the student may contact their teacher or the IT Department and for assistance with confirming an email's validity.